sweagleExpert/integrations/active-directory/readme.md

 DESCRIPTION

-This is deprecated as SWEAGLE will natively support LDAP and Active Directory in next release.
+This is deprecated as SWEAGLE now natively support LDAP and Active Directory.